Skip to main contentSkip to navigation

 When the SSD controller dies, you cannot bypass it by opening the case and reading the NAND chips directly.
 The controller held a translation table mapping logical block addresses to physical NAND pages.
 Without it, raw chip-off recovery requires reconstructing that translation layer, which is often undocumented and completely blocked on modern drives by hardware-level encryption.

 NAND flash packages are sealed components.
-While high-precision micro-soldering requires a clean workstation or laminar flow bench to prevent conductive debris, they do not need a full-scale ISO 14644-1 Class 5 cleanroom.
+While high-precision micro-soldering requires a clean workstation to prevent conductive debris on exposed pads, SSD recovery does not need a full-scale ISO 14644-1 Class 5 cleanroom.
 The strict aerodynamic cleanroom requirement applies to hard drives only.
 Labs that charge cleanroom rates for SSD recovery are either confused about what they are doing or misrepresenting the work.

 1.Hardware-Level Encryption